There's Something About Marrying: Plot

 During the wedding ceremony, Marge becomes especially touched by Patty's heartfelt declaration of love for Veronica.
 This prompts Marge to disclose Veronica's actual gender in front of the whole wedding assembly, much to Patty’s horror.
-"Veronica" is revealed to be a heterosexual cisgender male, named “Leslie Robin Swisher”.
-Leslie explains that he posed as a woman, so he could get onto the LPGA golf tour.
-Leslie then asks Patty whether she still wants to marry him, but Patty replies "Hell no - I like girls!", to cheers from the congregation.
+Veronica reveals their legal name to be “Leslie Robin Swisher”: having initially been cross-dressing as a woman to get onto the LPGA golf tour, before deciding to live as a woman permanently on meeting and falling in mutual love at first sight with Patty there, so that they could be together.
+After asking Patty whether she still wants to get married on knowing the truth, Patty replies "Hell no – I like girls!", to applause from the congregation.

 Afterwards, Marge reconciles with Patty after telling her that she has learned a lesson and has accepted the fact that Patty is a lesbian.
 In a meta-reference to the show's tendency to episodically return to status quo ante, Lisa notes that this is the end of Homer's wedding business.
 When Bart asks, "Why?", Lisa shrugs her shoulders and makes a non-committal noise.

 Patty and her other sister, Selma, then go to leave a bag at the airport unattended, as a way to meet security personnel they can date.

 Production

 "There's Something About Marrying" was written by co-executive producer J. Stewart Burns and directed by Nancy Kruse as part of the sixteenth season of The Simpsons.
 Work on the episode started in March 2004, after the 2004 San Francisco same-sex weddings, a period during February 2004 when the city was issuing marriage licenses to same-sex couples.
-This served as the Simpsons staff's inspiration for "There's Something About Marrying".
+This served as The Simpsons staff's inspiration for "There's Something About Marrying".
 The plot point where Springfield tries to increase tourism by marketing towards the LGBT community also had a basis in reality.
 An example is Fort Lauderdale, which became a popular tourist destination for gays and lesbians in the mid-2000s.
 Executive producer Al Jean said they were interested in doing the episode because they could explore the various characters' different positions on gay marriage while remaining neutral.
 "Lisa thinks it's good for civil rights.
 The reverend of the local Protestant church is opposed to it.
 Other people think tourists will come to town.
 Mayor Quimby wants the money.
 We don't take a position as much as explore everybody's positions," he commented.

 Matt Groening, the creator of The Simpsons, stated that the staff wanted to out Patty as gay because portraying her as a "love-starved spinster [...] seemed old" on the show.
 There had previously been hints about Patty's orientation.
 For example, in the season thirteen episode "Jaws Wired Shut" she is part of the Springfield Gay Pride Parade's "stayin' in the closet" float, though only her voice was heard and she was not seen.